codescapade/aeons/Readme.md

 <br/>

 ## Running unit tests
-To run the unit tests, Aeons expects that buddy is installed with haxelib from the following urls:
+To run the unit tests, Aeons expects that buddy is installed with haxelib.